Yakorrr/server_labs/README.md

 ## 4. Conclusion

 To sum up, we were able to run the project locally using Python and Docker.

+:exclamation: I have the third variant for the additional task.

 I also add a [link](https://serverlabs.herokuapp.com/) to the project deployed on heroku.